<< <%SKIN-STRTRANS-SYNTOC%> >>

 If anything doesn't match perfectly (except perhaps for different capitalization of account names) you will be given a detailed error message and the import will be canceled.
 You can then make appropriate fixes, and try the export from DONATION and import into ACCOUNTS again.
 (Possible fixes include correcting the account names associated with donation categories in DONATION, or adding missing accounts into ACCOUNTS.)

-This is unlike QuickBooks, which unfortunately will create a new bank account for any mismatching account name, whether that account is supposed to be a bank or an income account, without even telling you it is doing so!
+This is unlike QuickBooks Desktop, which unfortunately will create a new bank account for any mismatching account name, whether that account is supposed to be a bank or an income account, without even telling you it is doing so!

 Issues about Importing Twice